-To advertise in the Pacific Citizen, call (213) 620-1767 or e-mail: pc@pacificctizen.org
+To advertise in the Pacific Citizen, call (213) 620-1767 or e-mail: pc@pacificcitizen.org

-No part of this publication may be reproduced without the express permission of the Pacific Citizen. permission of the Pacific Critzen.
-Editorials, letters, news and the opinions expressed by columnists other than the national JACL other than the national JACL president or national director do not necessarily reflect JACL policy.
+No part of this publication may be reproduced without the express permission of the Pacific Citizen.
+Editorials, letters, news and the opinions expressed by columnists other than the national JACL president or patienal director. president or national director do not necessarily reflect JACL policy.
 Events and products advertised in the P.C. do not carry the implicit endorsement of the JACL or this publication.
 We reserve the right to edit articles. © 2017